- Types of Biological Controls

 Types of Biological Controls

-Biological controls include a number of predator insects, specially adapted to feed on HWA.
-Most are predator beetles are collected from the wild in the US Pacific Northwest and Japan (where HWA is native), or reared in labs for release on the east coast.
-It is important to note that several beetle species have been evaluated and tested as biological controls by the USDA and others; and they do not all perform the same.
-They all have their pros and cons and their performance is still being assessed.
+Biological controls include a number of predatory insects specially adapted to feed on hemlock woolly adelgid (HWA).
+Most are predator beetles collected from the wild in the US Pacific Northwest and Japan (where HWA is native) and reared in labs for release on the East Coast.
+It is important to note that several beetle species have been evaluated and tested as biological controls by the USDA and others, and they do not all perform the same.
+They all have their pros and cons, and their performance is still being assessed.
 None are likely to act as a stand-alone silver bullet; though, they are considered to be an essential component of long-term HWA control.
 The careful and intentional introduction of multiple species of HWA predators may allow for the formation of an ecological guild of predators that increases the overall effectiveness of the biological control effort.

 Laricobius is a genus of beetles in the family Derodontidae, the tooth-necked fungus beetles.
 There are three species native to North America: L. nigrinus and L. laticollis are native to western North America, and L. rubidus is native to eastern North America.
-All members of the genus Laricobius are only known to prey on adelgids.
-The other three genera in this family of four genera feed on fungi or the by-products of fungal metabolism.
+All members of the genus Laricobius are only known to prey on adelgid.
+The other three genera in this family feed on fungi or the by-products of fungal metabolism.
 This family is not commonly encountered in the field, possibly due to its small size (< 3 mm long).
 The three Laricobius you might encounter when monitoring on hemlock in western North Carolina are the two introduced biocontrol agents, L. nigrinus and L. osakensis, and our native L. rubidus.
 L. rubidus primarily feeds on pine bark adelgid, but may be found on hemlock, especially in forests where hemlock and pine grow together.
 The image below show the comparisons in size and color between the three species.
 Note the color difference between male and female L. osakensis.

 The species that has so far shown the most promise as a biological control agent is Laricobius nigrinus, a predator beetle native to the Pacific Northwest.
-It has been found in close association with HWA on western hemlock, Tsuga heterophylla, in the Pacific Northwest, where HWA is not considered a forestry pest.
-L. nigrinus is active from October to March and larvae can be found feeding on HWA in March and April; both adults and larvae will consume all stages of HWA: eggs, nymphs and adults.
+It has been found in close association with HWA on western hemlock, Tsuga heterophylla, in the Pacific Northwest, where HWA is not considered a forest pest.
+L. nigrinus adults are active from October to March and larvae can be found feeding on HWA in March and April; both adults and larvae will consume all stages of HWA: eggs, nymphs, and adults.

-After exhaustive evaluation in quarantine labs, it was cleared by the USDA for use as an HWA bio-control in the eastern United States in 2000 and has been released in NC since 2003.
-As of 2009, field-caught and/or lab-reared L. nigrinus have been released at more than 1,000 unique sites from Georgia to Maine.
+After exhaustive evaluation in quarantine labs, L. nigrinus was cleared by the USDA for use as an HWA biocontrol in the eastern United States in 2000 and has been released in NC since 2003.
+Over 400,000 L. nigrinus beetles have been released at more than 1,000 unique sites from Georgia to Maine.
 Additionally, a potentially more cold-hardy strain of L. nigrinus from Idaho has been released in northeastern states where low winter temperatures may challenge the pacific strain.